bnmoch3/blog/_posts/2023-06-22-sql-grouping-sets.md

 sourced from
 [pgexercises](https://pgexercises.com/questions/aggregates/fachoursbymonth3.html) -
 an excellent resource for learning and practicing Postgres-flavoured SQL.
-I'll also be using DuckDB (it's SQL is also Postgres-flavoured) along the way.
+I'll also be using DuckDB along the way (it too is Postgres-flavoured).

 We've got a country club which has a couple of facilities such as tennis courts and pool tables.
 We're using a database to keep track of members and bookings.